-- (a) When the examination process has been initiated due to the appointment of a provisional or at an appointing authority's request, the appointing authority shall make an appointment from a resulting complete certification. - 1.
-When an appointing authority has notified the Department of Personnel either by the date of the examination or within 30 days after the initial date of the examination announcement, whichever date is earlier, that it has vacated the position and terminated the provisional appointee, the Commissioner may cancel the examination, permit the appointing authority not to make a permanent appointment, or take other appropriate action.
+(a) When the examination process has been initiated due to the appointment of a provisional or at an appointing authority's request, the appointing authority shall make an appointment from a resulting complete certification.

+1. When an appointing authority has notified the Department of Personnel either by the date of the examination or within 30 days after the initial date of the examination announcement, whichever date is earlier, that it has vacated the position and terminated the provisional appointee, the Commissioner may cancel the examination, permit the appointing authority not to make a permanent appointment, or take other appropriate action.

-- 2. Following the period set forth in (a)1 above, an appointing authority may, for valid reasons such as fiscal constraints, petition the Commissioner for permission not to make a permanent appointment.
-The Commissioner may grant such petition, but may order the appointing authority to reimburse the Department for the costs of the selection process.
-The Commissioner shall notify the appointing authority of the amount of the reimbursement and an opportunity to respond to the assessment within 20 days of such notice. - (b) In addition to the actions which the Commissioner may take in (a) above, the Commissioner or Board may take any action set forth in N.J.A.C.
+2. Following the period set forth in (a)1 above, an appointing authority may, for valid reasons such as fiscal constraints, petition the Commissioner for permission not to make a permanent appointment.
+The Commissioner may grant such petition, but may order the appointing authority to reimburse the Department for the costs of the selection process, provided, however, that when the jurisdiction in which the appointing authority is situated has agreed to the intergovernmental transfer pursuant to N.J.A.C.
+4A:4-7.1A of an employee into a title for which an open competitive or promotional list exists, the appointing authority may petition the Commissioner for a waiver of the costs of the selection process.
+The Commissioner shall notify the appointing authority of the amount of the reimbursement and provide an opportunity to respond to the assessment within 20 days of such notice.

+(b) In addition to the actions which the Commissioner may take in (a) above, the Commissioner or Board may take any action set forth in N.J.A.C.
 4A:10-2.1.
 Prior to any such action being taken, the appointing authority shall be given notice and an opportunity to respond.

-Petition for Rulemaking: Amendment requested; request denied.
+- Petition for Rulemaking: Amendment requested; request denied.
 See: 21 N.J.R.
-2043(a).

-Amended by R.1989 d.569, effective November 6, 1989.
-See: 21 N.J.R.
+2043(a). - Amended by R.1989 d.569, effective November 6, 1989. - See: 21 N.J.R.
 1766(a), 21 N.J.R.
 3448(b).